JulianKlug/monsieurwave.github.io/_pages/about.md

   - /about.html
 ---

-I am a critical care fellow currently training in Paris and working in the [Geneva Stroke Lab](https://www.carreralab.com/) led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
+I am a critical care fellow currently training in the Lausanne University Hospital and working in the [Geneva Stroke Lab](https://www.carreralab.com/) led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
 Previously, I had the opportunity to learn and work at the [MIP-lab](https://miplab.epfl.ch/) headed by Prof. Dimitri Van De Ville (EPFL) and the [Lee Lab](https://oto.hms.harvard.edu/people/daniel-lee) directed by Dr. Daniel Lee (Harvard, MEEI).
 My research centers on biomedical applications of machine learning, with a special focus on acute ischemic stroke.

 In addition to my clinical work and research, I love designing practical tools to enhance the care for patients and enjoy contributing to open-source projects.
 I am currently working on [Kassandra](https://kassandra.julianklug.com), a tool to bring machine learning into my clinical practice.
 I have worked on PHI, a tool aiming to connect patients to their hospital caregivers before and after their stay and had a hand in peer-to-peer communication networks whilst running Vlynt.